-Anonymous asked: Hello, First off I am a huge fan, your knowledge of clothing, pictures, and items for sale, are first rate.
+Anonymous said: Hello, First off I am a huge fan, your knowledge of clothing, pictures, and items for sale, are first rate.
 However, I have a very simple question: What is the difference between "Gun Club Check" and "Houndstooth" Sorry I was told just like "Prince of Wales" and "Glen Plaid" the two are synonymous, however, I don't believe that is true, could you please enlighten me, Thank you

 To a certain extent Gun Club and Houndstooth are interchangeable.
 Gun checks are comprised of houndstooth patterns just as, if you look closely, there is houndstooth (houndsteeth?) in the Glen plaid.
 To further complicate things, gun club checks and district checks are the same thing, with the Glen plaid being a specific type of district check.
 District checks originated with the checks signifying a specific district or estate and were worn by the gameskeepers of that estate.
 Gun Club is a 19th Century American adaptation of the district check, signifying specific shooting clubs instead of estates.
 Kind of like what America did with the regimental tie.